Splunk Cloud Platform

 Steps

-1. Navigate to the Pipelines page, and select Ingest Processor pipeline.
+1. Navigate to the Pipelines page, and then select New pipeline then Ingest Processor pipeline.

 2. On the Get started page, select the template that you want to use from the list of available templates, then click Next.